plackyhacker/plackyhacker.github.io/binary/wdeg-stack-pivot.md

 As my exploit in [previous post](https://plackyhacker.github.io/binary/controlling-the-stack) uses stack pivoting this seems like a good place to start at at attempting to bypass mitigations.

+**Note:** I should be clear that this post is more study notes than research.
+Allthough the final bypass technique used is my own, research leading up to this was carried out by much cleverer people than me.

 ## Enabling StackPivot

 I am running the vulnerable lab in Windows 10.
 We can override system settings in WDEG.
 The first mitigation I am going to apply to the binary is StackPivot: